 We own a first patent family that describes AT-511 or a pharmaceutically acceptable salt thereof (for example, AT-527), pharmaceutical compositions of AT-511 or the pharmaceutical salts thereof, and methods to treat HCV using AT-511 or a salt thereof.
 This family consists of four issued U.S. patents (U.S. Pat.
 Nos.
-9,828,410,10,000,523, 10,005,811 and 10,239,911) and two pending U.S. applications covering AT-511 or a pharmaceutically acceptable salt thereof and its pharmaceutical compositions.
+9,828,410; 10,000,523; 10,005,811; and 10,239,911), on allowed U.S. application and four pending U.S. applications covering AT-511 or a pharmaceutically acceptable salt thereof and its pharmaceutical compositions.
 This patent family is now also in the national stage of prosecution in the African Regional Intellectual Property Organization, or ARIPO, Australia, Brazil, Canada, China, Colombia, the Eurasian Patent Office, or EAPO, Egypt, the European Patent Office, or EPO, Georgia, Hong Kong, Indonesia, Israel, India, Japan, Korea, Mexico, Malaysia, Nigeria, New Zealand, the Philippines, Russia, Saudi Arabia, Singapore, Thailand, Vietnam, Ukraine, South Africa, and the United Arab Emirates.
 The expected year of expiration for this patent family, where issued, valid and enforceable, is 2036, without regard to any extensions, adjustments, or restorations of term that may be available under national law.

-We also own a second patent family that covers AT-527, pharmaceutical compositions, and methods to treat HCV using AT-527.
+We also own a second patent family that specifically covers AT-527, pharmaceutical compositions, and methods to treat HCV using AT-527.
 This family includes one issued U.S. patent (U.S. Pat.
-No. 10,519,186) and one pending U.S. application covering AT-527, pharmaceutical compositions, and methods to treat HCV using AT-527.
+No. 10,519,186) and two pending U.S. applications covering AT-527, pharmaceutical compositions, and methods to treat HCV using AT-527.
 This family is currently in the national phase of prosecution in Argentina, ARIPO, Australia, Brazil, Canada, China, Colombia, the EAPO, the EPO, Georgia, Hong Kong, Indonesia, Israel, India, Japan, Korea, Mexico, Malaysia, Nigeria, New Zealand, the Philippines, Russia, Singapore, Taiwan, Thailand, Vietnam, Ukraine, Uzbekistan, and South Africa.
 The expected year of expiration for this patent family, if issued, valid and enforceable, is 2038, without regard to any extensions, adjustments, or restorations of term that may be available under U.S. or other national laws.

 We own a third patent family that discloses methods for the treatment of SARS-CoV-2 using AT-511 or AT-527.
-This family includes five provisional U.S. applications.
+This family includes seven provisional U.S. applications.
 The expected year of expiration for patents issued from non-provisional patent applications filed on the basis of these provisional patent applications, if valid and enforceable, is 2041, without regard to any extensions, adjustments, or restorations of term that may be available under U.S. or other national laws.
+We have recently filed a U.S. normal application with the U.S. PTO under its COVID-19 Prioritized Examination Pilot Program to advance out of turn patent applications covering methods to treat COVID-19 that are currently under review by the FDA.
+Our Petition was granted by the PTO on September 23, 2020.

 We own a fourth patent family that discloses the use of AT-511 or a pharmaceutically acceptable salt thereof for the treatment or prevention of a positive-stranded RNA virus infection, including a Coronaviridae viral infection.
-This family consists of two pending U.S. applications and is currently in the national phase of prosecution in Australia, Brazil, Canada, China, the EAPO, the EPO, Hong Kong, Indonesia, Japan, Korea, Malaysia, Nigeria, Russia, Singapore, Thailand, Vietnam, and South Africa.
+This family consists of two pending U.S. applications and is currently in the national phase of prosecution in

+Australia, Brazil, Canada, China, the EAPO, the EPO, Hong Kong, Indonesia, Japan, Korea, Malaysia, Nigeria, Russia, Singapore, Thailand, Vietnam, and South Africa.
 The expected year of expiration for this patent family, if issued, valid and enforceable, is 2037, without regard to any extensions, adjustments, or restorations of term that may be available under U.S. or other national laws.